 Even though many of them are locked up most of the time, the one priest that serves them must be extremely busy!

 Among the churches that are usually open to the public, the 16th century Igreja da Misericordia has an impressively carved gold leaf altar and blue and white azulejo panels depicting the 14 acts of mercy.
-Much of the decor is from the baroque/Renaissance period, as is the case in most of Tavira’s churches because of the devastation caused by the 1755 earthquake.
+Much of the decor is from the Baroque/Renaissance period, as is the case in most of Tavira’s churches because of the devastation caused by the 1755 earthquake.

-8. Stay in a convent
+8. Stay in a 16th century convent

 The convent was originally founded by Augustine monks in 1542 and was added to over the years.
 After the abolition of religious orders in Portugal in 1834, the building served as a military barracks but you’d never guess that from the tastefully decorated interior.